spraakbanken/swell-project/Pseudonymization_guidelines.md

   * Pseudonymization: (suggested source:  http://www.geonames.org <!--, see more information at the bottom of this document)-->
       - Random substitution given a list of named entities of various attributes for each attribute, except for Sweden
-      - Two approaches are possible: (a) to substitute a PII with another PII of the same category (e.g. *Barcelona* for *Reykjavik*), or (b) to substitute with a dummy name, e.g. *A-city, B-street*, etc. (e.g. *A-city* for *Reykjavik*).
+      - Two approaches are possible: (a) to substitute a PII with another PII of the same category (e.g. *Barcelona* for *Reykjavik*), or (b) to substitute with a dummy name of the form *A-city*, (e.g. *A-city* for *Reykjavik*).
 Strategy (a) gives better readability to the text, while strategy (b) helps avoid accidental semantic or grammatical errors, e.g. *I live in Barcelona where I can ski all year round* where *Barcelona* is an automatic replacement of *Reyklavik*.
-In SweLL-gold.v1 strategy (b) is used.
+In SweLL-gold.v1 strategy (b) is applied.
       - < zip_code >: ABCDEF alt Replace letters with ABC and each number with 0 (ABC 0000), keep the delimiter

 ---